cdrummey216/whoami/artofliving.md

 * Self-perception is an internal process first.
 The value of variable answers *a, b* in the equation for the sense of self are shown to be positive values used to conceive one's self (internal process). identity is a negative value because it is the externalization of an internal process, or an inverse of the internal process of concept, which can be shown to be composed of positive value. //positive to negative, internal to external, self concept limited to context
 * What ever the means of externalization, the self that is being expressed is a *reflection* of the self, or how the self is conceived.

+# Oneness

+**The VisionPerception and Reality**
+* EXTERNAL: "I am" has the meaning that "I am a living being in reality" //"in reality" because reality is implied in the context of either *a* or *b* in the equation for ϕ and, therefore, the context of "I am" must be reality also.
+More specifically, "Who are you?" and "Who am I?" (contained in the equation for ϕ) are observable events.
+* INTERNAL: The combination of the value of self (ϕ) and the value of self-expression (-1/ϕ) represents the ideal vision for the self based upon how it conceives and expresses itself in real-time (present-reality).
+The ideal vision is how each self wants to be and how the self is expressed. *Oneness* is when the combination of sense of self (perceptions/definitions of self) and self-expression (externalization) are equal to reality. //1 *as reality* = ϕ *as self* - 1/ϕ (externalization)
+* Peace is found in the balance of reality and perception (of the self).

 # Questions for Self

 **Key Topics**